evoldoers/historian/README.md

 	historian fit data/gp120.fa -fixsubrates >gp120.model.json

 Conversely, you can use `-fixgaprates` to hold the indel rates (and indel extension parameters) constant, while estimating substitution rates.
 Other aspects of the model-fitting algorithm (for example, the use of [Laplace pseudocounts](https://en.wikipedia.org/wiki/Additive_smoothing), or the EM convergence criteria) can be set via the [command-line options](#HelpText).

+## Nucleotide models

+The above example used `-preset wag` to use the Whelan-and-Goldman amino acid substitution matrix.
+Another example showed how to fit the model to data, using `-fit`.

+You can also use a nucleotide rate matrix with `-preset jc`, which starts with the Jukes-Cantor 1969 model.
+More precisely, it is the general-time irreversible nucleotide model initialized with rates that are the same as those in the Jukes-Cantor model.
+If you then fit this model to data using `-fit`, you will get a general irreversible model.

 ## Event-counting